Gaweph/p5-typescript-starter/readme.md

 ![Demo](p5-typescript-demo.png?raw=true "Demo")

-this is based on the [morph](https://processing.org/examples/morph.html) sketch available in the p5js examples
+This is based on the [Regular Polygon](https://p5js.org/examples/form-regular-polygon.html) sketch available in the p5js examples

 ## Getting Started